IZA World of Labor role

 “Short-time work: The German answer to the Great Recession.”
 International Labour Review 152:2 (2013): 287-305 (with K. Brenke and K. F. Zimmermann).

-Anonymous job applications can level the playing field in access to jobs but cannot prevent all forms of discriminationUlf Rinne, May 2014The use of anonymous job applications to combat hiring discrimination is gaining attention and interest.
-Results from a number of field experiments in European countries (France, Germany, the Netherlands, and Sweden are considered here) shed light on their potential to reduce some of the discriminatory barriers to hiring for minority and other disadvantaged groups.
-But although this approach can achieve its primary aims, there are also some cautions to consider.MoreLess
+Blind recruitment can level the playing field in access to jobs but cannot prevent all forms of discriminationUlf Rinne, October 2018The use of anonymous job applications (or blind recruitment) to combat hiring discrimination is gaining attention and interest.
+Results from field experiments and pilot projects in European countries (France, Germany, the Netherlands, and Sweden are considered here), Canada, and Australia shed light on their potential to reduce some of the discriminatory barriers to hiring for minority and other disadvantaged groups.
+But although this approach can achieve its primary aims, there are also important cautions to consider.MoreLess